 In the past decade, he has been honored with inductions into the Gospel Music Association's Gospel Music Hall of Fame and the Musicians Hall of Fame.
 In 2018, a landmark year, Skaggs was also awarded membership into the National Fiddler Hall of Fame, the IBMA Bluegrass Music Hall of Fame and country music's greatest honor, the Country Music Hall of Fame.

-Ricky Skaggs has often said that he is "just trying to make a living" playing the music he loves.
-But it's clear that his passion for it puts him in the position to bring his lively, distinctively American form of music out of isolation and into the ears and hearts of audiences across the country and around the world.
+Ricky struck his first chords on a mandolin over 50 years ago, and he continues to do his part to lead the recent roots revival in music.
+Clearly his passion for it puts him in the position to bring his lively, distinctively American form of music out of isolation and into the ears and hearts of audiences across the country and around the world.
 Ricky Skaggs is always forging ahead with cross-cultural, genre-bending musical ideas and inspirations.